There is nothing wrong with being called beautiful except when you’re not being called beautiful.

 I had a second girl.
 Ten months went by, and not once has she been called beautiful.
 This wouldn’t have bothered me except for the fact that one is constantly being commented on and the other, nilch.
 Thing is, I didn’t birth a mutant either.
 Then again, I am biased as their mother, so I think both my girls are beautiful.
 I’m not saying it because I’m lying and trying to be nice.
 And I would lie if I really think they looked like mutants (because, you know, healthy body image and self-esteem).
 But they don’t.
 And since it’s not all about looks, I give them other compliments as well.
 Smart.
 Brave.
 Creative.
 I know, getting off subject.

-For my precious little baby’s sake, I hope this isn’t an indicator of what’s to expect in life.
+For my precious little baby’s sake, I hope this isn’t an indicator of what is expected in life.
 What if 10, 15 years down the road everyone is STILL exclaiming how beautiful her older sister is, and nothing is said to her?
 Maybe an occasional, “So, how’s school going for you?
 Studying hard?” followed by awkward silence.
 I cringe at the thought.

 As for my younger daughter, I only say this: